-OK, so there is a lot of talk about Organic foods, non GMO, etc. There are skeptics, and there are true believers.
-Full disclosure we are a now 85-90% organic family.
-Like most people I complained about how much more expensive buying Organic is.
+OK, so there is a lot of talk about Organic foods, non-GMO, etc. There are skeptics, and there are true believers.
+Full disclosure we are now 85-90% organic family.
+Like most people, I complained about how much more expensive buying Organic is.
 But, by taking all the junk out of our diet, or most of it, like cookies, crackers, chips, soda, etc I have been able to save enough money in our food budget to actually afford Organic foods.
 Yes, read that again!
-So, on a fixed budget it definitely can be doable.
+So, on a fixed budget, it definitely can be done.
 We have also reduced our meat consumption by 50-75%, again saving us a huge amount of money in the food budget.
 Don’t worry no one is malnourished, probably better nourished.
-There are several reasons for choosing Organic, and over the next few Thursdays I will address them separately.
-Today, I will discuss nutrition of Organic foods, and taste.
+There are several reasons for choosing Organic, and over the next few Thursdays, I will address them separately.
+Today, I will discuss the nutrition of organic foods and their taste.

-Now for taste.
+Now for the taste.
 I read lots of articles where some people said yes, Organic tastes much better, but others said no. Go figure, right?
-My family finds that the Organic foods taste much better, with the exception of dairy.
+My family finds that Organic foods taste much better, with the exception of dairy.
 I don’t really eat dairy foods, so I have to take their words for it.
-My son especially did not care for the Organic milk.
+My son especially did not care for Organic milk.
 He said it has absolutely no taste, though it did not taste bad and did the job on his cereal.
 We also do not eat Organic meat, because well I just can’t afford the cost of the meat.
-Even with the budget changes the meat is just too cost prohibitive.
+Even with the budget changes, the meat is just too cost-prohibitive.
 I try to get no antibiotics or preservatives instead.
-But, fresh fruits and vegetables, definitely have much better flavor.
-I think this might be due to the fact that Organic foods will not have as long as a shelf life.
-So, they are picked, and sold at peak of freshness.
+But, fresh fruits and vegetables, definitely have a much better flavor.
+I think this might be due to the fact that Organic foods will not have an as long shelf life.
+So, they are picked and sold at their peak of freshness.

-If you would like help in recreating your budget so you can afford Organic foods, use the contact form below to contact me and set up an initial meet and greet.
+If you would like help in recreating your budget so you can afford Organic foods, use the contact form below to contact me and set up an initial consultation.